To celebare the 10th year of The Rose Theatre in Kingston, they wanted to honour their history, famous productions, and community involvement.

 As with the layered posters in Berlin, you rip your way back through time to memories of a freer, younger Berlin.

-To me, designing is to be curious, to make and think, to challenge perceptions and twist preconceived notions on their head.
+I strive to be curious, to constantly make and think, to challenge perceptions and twist preconceived notions on their head.
 To tell stories.
 To approach every project, idea, brief and obstacle with an open mind.
 To not stay in one discipline.